Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 \subsection{The Role of Perpendicular Diffusion}

 To examine the role that perpendicular diffusion plays in transporting flux throughout the heliosphere, we ran a variation of the baseline simulation without perpendicular diffusion by setting $\kappa_{\perp}/\kappa_{\parallel} = 0$.
-Figures~\ref{fig:observer-flux-no-diffusion} and \ref{fig:stream-flux-no-diffusion} show proton fluxes from this simulation run.
+Figures~\ref{fig:observer-flux-no-perp-diff} and \ref{fig:stream-flux-no-perp-diff} show proton fluxes from this simulation run.
 A noticeable (though not surprising) result of suppressing perpendicular diffusion is the near absence of flux increases at the 0.5-au point observer located at $180^\circ$ from the shock origin, and the complete absence of features at the corresponding 1.0-au point observer.
+This result supports the suggestion in \S \ref{sec:Baseline Simulation Run} that perpendicular diffusion is responsible for the flux increases recorded by observers 04 and 12 in the baseline simulation run.

 On the opposite side of the Sun, both point observers at the center of the shock cone recorded fluxes that differ very little from their values in the baseline simulation run (cf. \ref{fig:observer-flux-baseline}), except for a slightly more abrupt pre-shock rise at 50 and 100~MeV, and 50~MeV flux that falls below $10^{-5}$ before day~4.